Join DOT and Help Put the Brakes on Human Trafficking

 DOT collaborates with the Department of Homeland Security to offer a suite of human trafficking trainings for transportation employees that are tailored for the rail, motor coach, and aviation industries.
 Successes within the rail and motor coach industries have included Amtrak training all 20,000 of their employees and Greyhound training all of their drivers.
 The aviation training, known as the Blue Lightning Initiative (BLI), teaches aviation personnel to recognize and report human trafficking through in-flight and on the ground mechanisms.
 We have a growing number of BLI partners with 19 airlines, an industry association, and a training institute; and the initiative has now been expanded to include airports.
 DOT’s latest training, for the transit industry, will launch in January 2018 during National Human Trafficking Awareness and Prevention Month.

-Internationally, through the Asia-Pacific Economic Cooperation’s (APEC) Transportation Working Group, DOT underscores the important role of transportation in combatting human trafficking.
+Internationally, through the Asia-Pacific Economic Cooperation’s (APEC) Transportation Working Group, DOT underscores the important role of transportation in combating human trafficking.

 We invite you to learn more about DOT’s human trafficking initiative, to contact us to become a TLAHT partner and join other transportation stakeholders across the U.S. through this collaborative effort, or to report a tip to The National Human Trafficking Hotline: 1-888-373-7888

 To see more #TransportationTuesday graphics and topics, visit our webpage.